-Once the cornice had been partially disassembled, the materials and techniques used in its construction could be easily identified.
-Note the clinker concrete, or "cindercrete," between the terra-cotta blo the brick backup material, and the severe deterioration of the steel supports.
-CSI recommended that all new steelwork be AISI Type 316 stainless steel, a non-corroding type, which is essential in this chloriderich maritime environment is seen here cutting the mortar joints between the terracotta blocks in preparation for the disassembly of the cornice.
+Once the cornice had been partially disassenabled, the materials and techniques used in its construction could be easily identified.
+Note the clinker concrete, or "cindercrute," between the terra-corta blocks and the brick hackup material, and the severe deterioration of the steel supports.
+CSI recommended that all new steelwark be AISI Type 316 stainless steel, a non-corroding type, which is essential in this chloriderich maritime environment.

+A worker is seen here cutting the mortar joints between the terracotta blocks in preparation for the disassembly of the cornice.